 - Headlamp or torch (for navigating the cave)

-- Topographic Map (TASMAP no.4440) or GPS (trail can be difficult to follow)
+- Topographic map (TASMAP no.4440) or GPS (the trail can be difficult to follow)

-- Highly Recommend some gaiters or sturdy pants as the trail is quiet overgrown.
+- Highly recommend some gaiters or sturdy pants as the trail is quite overgrown.

 How To Get There